bbalganjjm/natural_js/docs/implementation/m1-contract.md

 }
 ```

 Each new search aborts the previous one without failing page initialization; page disposal still propagates `AbortError` and prevents a late request from touching disposed rows or DOM.
 Save checks retained drafts in both the detail Form and Grid, then every changed row, including a nested Select even when filtered out.
 The sample uses an application rule alongside built-in `required`, `email`, `integer`, and `commas`.
 The request transmits raw values and omits internal `RowId`.
-M4 adds keyboard and failure fixtures; M5 completes rule behavior; M6 completes the full Grid contract.
+M4 adds keyboard and failure fixtures; M5 completed rule behavior; M6 completes the full Grid contract.

 ## Request and 1.x server conversion